by Mike Ratliff

 Let’s start with the reason Paul wrote this epistle.
 As I stated above, he wrote it to address the fact that false teachers had come to the area and were deceiving those whom Paul and Barnabas had led to Christ.
 Many were falling for the false teachings.
 Paul responded by coming to the point right away.

-The Greek word translated “deliver” means “to rescue.”
-That is a good way to look at our salvation.
+The Greek word Paul used in v4 translated in the NASB as “rescue” is a very good way to look at our salvation.
 It is a rescue.
 What are we rescued from?
-The text says we are delivered from the present evil age.
+The text says we are rescued from this present evil age.
 Some translations use “world” in the place of age.
 However, the word evil stands.
 Our salvation rescues us from something evil.
 Paul is telling us that we are rescued from the same fate that the unredeemed in this present evil age will experience.
 That, of course, is eternal separation from God in Hell.

 It always stirs up those who are bedeviled by it.
-Jesus’ call to “Come to Him all who labor and are heavy laden” is followed by a promise that He will give them rest.
-The words “heavy laden” in Greek refers to “those who are overburdened with ceremony.”
+Jesus’ call to come to Him all who “are weary and heavy-laden” is followed by a promise that He will give them rest.
+The words “heavy-laden” in Greek refers to “those who are overburdened with ceremony.”
 In other words, they are mired in a works based theology.
 However, the real gospel of Jesus Christ brings “rest.”

-But even if we or an angel from heaven should preach to you a gospel contrary to the one we preached to you, let him be accursed.
-As we have said before, so now I say again: If anyone is preaching to you a gospel contrary to the one you received, let him be accursed.
-(Galatians 1:8-9)
+8 But even if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed!
+9 As we have said before, so I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!
+Galatians 1:8-9 (NASB)

 Carefully read those verses.
 We usually emphasize Paul’s extreme apologetic stance on what he thinks should happen to those who distort the gospel.
 However, for this study let us look at what Paul is saying about the real gospel and all false gospels.
 Did the Galatians know the gospel that Paul preached?
 He is telling them that they must compare the gospel He preached to them with the one coming from the false teachers.
 To do that they must know what the real gospel is.
 I know that sounds simplistic, but this should be obvious.
 The gospel can be known and when a false gospel comes along it should be easy to see that there is a difference.
 What should believers do with a false gospel?
 They must reject it and those who espouse it.